Safety Management Systems Originated Long Ago

 Safety management is being approached progressively more in a performance-based fashion by rule-makers, and the aviation industry has a lead in this respect, as it is among the first industries to have embraced a performance based approach to safety.

-‘Old’ prescriptive regulatory standards are being increasingly treated more than general safety requirements that might be met by organisations in many different ways, so long as they demonstrate that a safety risk assessment has been performed for their means of compliance.
+‘Old’ prescriptive regulatory standards are being increasingly treated more than general safety requirements that might be met by organizations in many different ways, so long as they demonstrate that a safety risk assessment has been performed for their means of compliance.

 Aviation service providers subject to safety regulations are increasingly asked to look in-depth at the way they conduct their operations and constantly identify what represents a threat to safe performance.